molepi-precmed/mrhevo/README.md

 # MR-Hevo -- Inference of causal effects by Mendelian randomization, marginalizing over distribution of pleiotropic effects
+Mendelian randomization has been widely used to study causal effects of exposures (broadly defined to include behavioural traits, biomarkers and gene expression levels) on diseases.
+The biggest methodological challenge is how to infer causality when some of the genetic instruments have direct (pleiotropic) effects on the outcome that are not mediated through the exposure under study.
+These pleiotropic effects are not directly observed, and their distribution over the instruments is unknown.

 Inference of causal effects can be tackled like any other statistical problem, by computing the likelihood (or posterior distribution) of the parameter of interest (the causal effect) while marginalizing over the distribution of nuisance variables (in this case the pleiotropic effects).
 If we can compute the posterior distribution of the parameter of interest, we can obtain the likelihood by dividing by the prior on that parameter.